cbjs-dev/cbjs/docs/src/guide/services/query.md

 console.log(queryCas > Number.MAX_SAFE_INTEGER); // true
 ```

-So you may want to pass a custom parser :
+So you may want to pass a custom parser, such as `json-bigint` :

 ```ts
 import JSONBigint from 'json-bigint';